TEST METHOD QUESTIONS

 Yes, sensor preparation is critical to accurate results.
 A contaminated sensor will invalidate the test.
 A326.3 defines specific sensor preparation steps and your BOT-3000E kit will include all of the tools you need.

 Yes.
-RSI strongly recommends device verification at each site to be tested.
+Regan Scientific Instruments strongly recommends device verification at each site to be tested to ensure proper tribometer results.
 A simple verification procedure is included in your BOT-3000E kit and takes only seconds to complete.

 SCOF is the force required to start an object moving: DCOF is the force required to keep an object moving.
 Most major research shows that DCOF is the better indicator of slip resistance.